-Registration for our Winter 2023 session is CLOSED.
+Registration for our Spring 2023 session is OPEN.

 We allow in-person or remote proctoring.
 You will provide your proctor and we will allow the proctor to monitor you via Zoom or whatever teleconference method you choose.
 Please contact the office with any questions or concerns at VEE@neas-seminars.com